 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.

 WordPress is used by both large corporate companies, and individuals.
 Therefore, there are also multiple vulnerabilities that hackers try to exploit.

 How do you keep your site secure?
-We call it “hardening” your website.
+We employ several approaches to get your site protected and harder to hack… and we call it “hardening” your website.
 Here’s your Security Checklist: The Top 7 Best Steps for a Secure WordPress Website.